chaosmatic/Blogging-Platform/README.md

 # Blogging-Platform

 This is a small lightweight blogging engine written in PHP and using a MySQL database.
+At the moment this repo also contains my personal website files as well.
+At some point I should seperate it out and make sure that the Blogging Platform stands on its own.

 ## Installation